durham-university/vagrant-spotlight/readme.md

 cd dur-spotlight
 solr_wrapper
 ```
 Then start another terminal and `vagrant ssh` again.

+First we need to edit a generated file which has a fault in it.
+This [issue in GitHub](https://github.com/projectblacklight/spotlight/issues/2896) gave us the clue to remove a line.
+Edit ./dur-spotlight/app/assets/config/manifest.js and remove the line that says `//=link application.js`

+There is also a line where "//=" appears part way through.
+Add a line break before the "//=".

 Then:
 ```
 cd dur-spotlight
 rails server -b 0.0.0.0